Pushpit07/Pushpit07/README.md

 <p align="center">A developer from India</p>

 * I’m currently working on **MrktDB** which is a website that shows data related to US based HedgeFunds
-* I’m currently learning Django and React JS
+* Currently learning Django and React JS
-* I’m looking to collaborate on Web Development projects
+* Looking to collaborate on Web Development projects
 * Ask me about Bootstrap, HTML, CSS, Python
 * Fun fact : I play sports like Badminton, Football, and Table Tennis.
 I also watch a lot of web series
 <br/>